bababouf/Search-Engine/README.md

 Depending on the mode selection that the user chooses, data will flow through one of two paths.
 Below the most important methods for each of the flows are named and described.

 **_Flow 1: Parsing and Processing Boolean Queries_**
-The data flow for boolean queries involves first processing the query, which is done using the BooleanQueryParser.parseQuery() method.
+The data flow for boolean queries first starts with processing the query, which is done using the BooleanQueryParser.parseQuery() method.
 This method will always return a list of QueryComponents.
 A QueryComponent is an interface class that several other classes implement; for example, if a phrase is entered by the user, the parseQuery() method will return a list comprised of one PhraseLiteral component.
 However, this list returned by parseQuery() can include several different QueryComponents (ANDQuery, ORQuery, Literal).
 Depending on the components of the query, one of two functions will be called; getPostingsWithPositions() is only neededfor phrase queries, while all other components do not need positions and simply use getPostings().
 The final list returned will hold the appropriate postings that were merged.
 Below are the main classes responsible for handling/processing boolean queries: